adeckmyn/maps/README.md

   * > map.text(...,exact=TRUE,add=TRUE)

 - match.map now works correctly for regions containing ":".
 This was potentially broken due to locale-dependent behaviour of order().
+- as of v3.1, map(...,fill=TRUE) no longer applies thinning.
+This removes small artefacts, but plotting worldHires becomes rather slow.
+- 'world2' now has clean boundaries when 'fill=TRUE'.

 ##FALL BACK TO LEGACY WORLD DATABASE
 There are a few mechanisms to use the old 'world' database rather than the updated one, should that be necessary: